 I broke up with her early in our senior year.
 This was around the time I was bonding with my buddies with whom I would set up The Barn.
 I’m sure I was influenced by their poon-hounding ways and decided that since no poon was forthcoming to this hound, I ought to hunt in another forest.
 She was most decidedly NOT happy with me and I can’t blame her.

-Funny thing is that I would have had no idea what to do.
+The funny thing is that I would have had no idea what to do.
 I’m sure it would have been a disaster and I probably would have knocked her up.
 So that worked out…

 After high school, we almost got back together.
 We went out a few times… made out a few times… I don’t remember why it didn’t “take.”
 But we parted on good terms.

 I saw her again at our 20th high school reunion.
-She was an upright, square shouldered, clear-eyed Air National Guard officer, and still damned fine looking.
-I told her that she’d been a “rough draft” experience for me, and that I learned a lot about what not to do in a relationship.
+She was an upright, square-shouldered, clear-eyed Air National Guard officer, and still damned fine-looking.
+I told her that she’d been a “rough draft” experience for me and that I learned a lot about what not to do in a relationship.
 I told her I’d become a lot better man after we’d parted, and I was sorry that I couldn’t have done better by her.
 At least that’s what I think I told her.

 After all the beer that night, it’s hard to remember.
-I might have just said “nice tits”.
+I might have just said “Nice tits”.

 12 comments: